LWP::ConnCache(3pm) - phpMan

 The following basic methods are provided:

-$cache = LWP::ConnCache->new( %options )
+my $cache = LWP::ConnCache->new( %options )

 Get/sets the number of connection that will be cached.
 Connections

 will start to be dropped when this limit is reached.
-If set to 0,
+If set to 0, then

-then there is no limit.
+is no limit.

 Get/set a limit for the number of connections of the specified type

-like "http" or "ftp".
+or "ftp".

 Drop connections by some criteria.
 The $checker argument is a

 subroutine that is called for each connection.
-If the routine
+If the routine returns

-is called with ($conn, $type, $key, $deposit_time) as arguments.
+with ($conn, $type, $key, $deposit_time) as arguments.

-Shortcuts: If the $checker argument is absent (or "undef") all
+Shortcuts: If the $checker argument is absent (or "undef") all cached

-given type are dropped.
+type are dropped.

 Calling this method will drop all connections that are dead.
-This
+This is

-ping() method exists and returns a FALSE value, then the connection
+a false value, then the connection is dropped.

-This returns all the 'type' fields used for the currently cached
+This returns all the "type" fields used for the currently cached

 connections.

 This returns all connection objects of the specified type.
-If no
+If no type

 The following methods are called by low-level protocol modules to try